b-meet/react-input-chips/README.md

 | removeBtnSvg                | is a `SVG` which looks like close/X | You can add any HTML element as of now, but better just add a `SVG` element                                                                                                                                                                                 |
 | chipStyles                  | -                                   | You add any styles supported by CSS it will be added a iniline styles for the chip hence highest priority is given to your stylesheet                                                                                                                       |
 | containerStyles             | -                                   | You can add the CSS styles for the whole input container itself                                                                                                                                                                                             |

+* these are required props

+## Why Beta

+Hey guys,

+It is the first npm package I ever released and it's gonna be so much fun I guess.
+No worries, The supported props and initial version might not have any issues still, incase you face any please open an issue or discussion, a PR for a fix would be much appreciated.

+It's beta cause I have not yet included many features and there is a huge opportunity for many devs to contribute here.
+When I release version 1.0.0.
+It will be officially considered a stable version I believe as there are a lot of new features I am willing to add along the way.

+I am excited to get some initial issues and feature requests and will work on them on priority until version 1.0.0 😅 also after that hehe.

+What do I want to be removed in the stable release?
+- The explicit addition of CSS file path
+- `needWhiteSpace` removal of this if possible

+There are many additions I want which I am working on any suggestion are welcome.

+## Support
+For support, email meetbhalodiya1030@gmial.com or open a discussion/issue

 ## Authors